heroku/heroku-buildpack-locale/README.md

 This buildpack will use the `$LANG` environment variable, install the appropriate language pack and configure it on your app.

+## Multiple Locales

+You can request the installation of multiple locales by creating a `.locales` file and setting every locale you need, one per line.

 ## Installation

 ```